Executing Simulations

 • Introduce workflows.

-• Demonstrate how to use signac-flow to define workflow steps and their associated pre-conditions and post-conditions.
+• Demonstrate how to use row to define multiple actions and the dependencies between them.

 • Execute the workflow to randomize and compress all state points in the data space.